piegope/doc/docs/en/rdm/mac/data-sources/data-sources-types/advanced-data-sources/server.md

 Auto go offline
 		</td>
 		<td>
-If the ping online method doesn’t work it will automatically go offline.
+If the ping online method does not work it will automatically go offline.
 		</td>
 	</tr>
 	<tr>